stianh/gradle-release-plugin/README.md

 This is a very simple gradle plugin for automating release management when using git as vcs.
 The plugin is responsible for knowing the version to build at all times.

-In the case of a normal gradle build, the plugin generates a version name based on the current branch name.(${branchName}-SNAPSHOT)
+In the case of a normal gradle build, the plugin generates a version name based on the current branch name ${branchName}-SNAPSHOT.

 If you run the task releasePrepare, the plugin will query git for the latest release tag and add one.
 The artifacts will have a version name like master-REL-1 (if this is the first time you run :releasePrepare)